AdrianSeguraOrtiz/GENECI/README.md

 ### `extract-data gold-standard`

-Download gold standards from various databases such as DREAM3, DREAM4, DREAM5, SynTReN, Rogers, GeneNetWeaver and IRMA.
+Download gold standards from several databases such as DREAM3, DREAM4, DREAM5, SynTReN, Rogers, GeneNetWeaver and IRMA.

 **Usage**: